Deadpool: Powers and abilities

 Deadpool's primary power is an accelerated healing factor, depicted by various writers at differing levels of efficiency.
 The speed of his healing factor depends on the severity of the wound and Deadpool's mental state.
 It works most efficiently when he is awake, alert, and in good spirits.
 Deadpool's accelerated healing factor is strong enough that he has survived complete incineration and decapitation more than once.
 Although his head normally has to be reunited with his body to heal a decapitation wound, he was able to regrow his head after having it pulverized by the Hulk in the graphic novel Deadpool Kills the Marvel Universe.

 Deadpool's brain cells are similarly affected, with dying neurons being rejuvenated at a super accelerated rate.
 This allows Deadpool to recover from any head wounds, and it renders him nearly invulnerable to psychic and telepathic powers, although this ability is inconsistent.
 It has been revealed that at the time his healing ability was given to him, Deadpool suffered from some form of cancer; after the healing factor was given to him, it made his normal cells as well as his cancerous cells unable to die, giving him a heavily scarred appearance beneath his suit.

 Deadpool's body is highly resistant to most drugs and toxins, due to his accelerated healing factor.
 For example, it is extremely difficult for him to become intoxicated.
 He can be affected by certain drugs, such as tranquilizers if he is exposed to a large enough dosage.
-Unlike Wolverine, Deadpool has some degree of pain insensitivity, often referring to his gore and impalement injuries as being "ticklish".
+Unlike Wolverine, Deadpool possesses a high degree of pain insensitivity, frequently describing severe trauma and impalement injuries as "ticklish".